 The salarian wrung the abused key between his hands.
 "I'd offer something better than a storeroom, but this town only has one hotel.
 I didn't think you'd want to risk exposure -" he continued nervously.

 "It's fine.
-We've both slept in worse."
+We've both slept in worse," she reassured him again.
 Garrus walked past and dumped his gear on the other bed.
 A pile of antique physical keyboards cascaded off a nearby desk onto his pillow.
 Shepard winced as he brushed them carelessly to the floor, hundreds of plastic keys clacking.
 So he still wasn't in the most sociable of moods.

 "Oh."
 The salarian looked from Garrus to the Commander, and back again.
 "I could try and organise a double, if you'd prefer."